amelofilho/project-horse/ProjectDocument.md

 # Justin Pak
 ### Producer
-Project Trello: https://trello.com/b/zCzT0oPH/project-horse-ecs-179 - Project planning and task tracking kanban board for helping people know what they have to do, when they have to finish, and who has to work on it.
+Project Trello (https://trello.com/b/zCzT0oPH/project-horse-ecs-179) - Project planning and task tracking kanban board for helping people know what they have to do, when they have to finish, and who has to work on it.
 I chose to use a Kanban board over a Gantt chart because I thought it would fit better with our team's dynamic and working process.
 Also included were milestones implemented at the start of development.
 Other than being a part of the producer deliverables, project planning was discussed as a part of class during lectures regarding the project and tools you can use to help with the process.

+There were troubles with the team hitting milestones.
+I should've made the decision to have the team pivot to an idea that better fit the team's capabilities/schedules, but the team wanted to stick with the current game plan and I went against my gut judgement.

 GDScript Format Workflow - Made a GitHub workflow for automatically formatting all pushed gdscript files.
 This allows everyone to code in their own preferred style while ensuring that all final code aligns to one consistent style.
 This workflow is based on the